neektza/nikicajokic.me/_drafts/concurrency_primitives_and_abstractions.md

 ## Setting the stage

-For a while now, our team has been building a somewhat complex web app in Ruby.
+For a while now, I've been a part of team that has been building a somewhat complex web app in Ruby.
 In addition to conventional web app requirements, this app has to connect to and keep open many simultaneous long-lived streaming connections towards third party data sources along with polling various REST APIs.

-The big requirement that makes this problem interesting is the long-running process that must deal with many "actions" at the same time.
-While not a particularly unusual problem it was a novelty because as web developers we mostly deal with request/response cycles and don't have to manage long running processes.
-So, naturally, it took us some time to recognize its inherent concurrent nature and get the architecture right.
+Recongnizing the inherent concurrent nature of the problem domain, I decided to finally gain a clear understanding of the finer details of Ruby's concurrency primitives and abstractions.
+This one and the next few posts will deal with these topics and attempt to dispel confusion any potential readers may have about them.

 ## Concurrency primitives <small>(threads and fibers)</small>